erickeno/time-to-be-hapi/README.md

 ```

 ## Slides
-The slides are build in html and the file `slides/index.html` can be dragged into a browser.
+The slides are built in html and the file `slides/index.html` can be dragged into a browser.

 ## Running the code example